-Retrospective by Other Minds Executive and Artistic Director, Charles Amirkhanian
+Retrospective by OM Executive & Artistic Director Charles Amirkhanian

 The seeds for Other Minds were planted in Southwest Colorado in the Summer of 1988.
 That was the date of the first “Composer-to-Composer” festival which featured Terry Riley, Lou Harrison, Laurie Spiegel, Peter Sculthorpe, Brian Eno, Sarah Hopkins, Kyle Gann, Paul de Marinis, and others.
 The conception of this cooperative festival came a few years prior when Carol Law and I attended the second annual “Ideas Festival” in Telluride, Colorado.
 It was curated by our old friends Pamela Zoline and John Lifton and their Telluride Institute.
 The goal was to bring together speakers from opposite ends of the political spectrum to confer in private for a time and then come together for a public, civil discourse on the issues.
 I was struck by the openness and honesty of the unfolding interpersonal and intellectual play between people so far apart ideologically.

 When the festival concluded, Lifton, who was a pioneer of computer music, confided to me how much he missed his composer friends.
 We discussed how the Ideas Festival could be used as a model for a conference of composers.
 Thus, the Composer-to-Composer festival was born, and from 1988-1991 many brilliant minds met in the scenic Southwest Rockies to talk about music and share it with those brave enough to come and listen.
 It was a truly wonderful four years but, it was with heavy hearts that we realized in 1991 that Telluride, Colorado, just couldn’t sustain a festival of avant-garde music.
 We were unable to raise the necessary funds to continue on the grand scale we’d established.